c-melchor/c-melchor/README.md

 I am a career changer, from fitness to ⭐ TECH ⭐.
 Making this change was a risk for me, and thankfully, I am having the best time. 😄

-- 🌱 I’m currently learning more about React, Redux, and styling
+- 🌱 I’m currently working on an application for the nonprofit Humans Rights First called Human Rights First Asylum Analysis
 - 👯 I’m looking to collaborate on anything having to do with e-commerce
 - 🤔 I’m looking for help with building an e-commerce site!
 - 💬 Ask me about the time I went to Brazil without learning Portuguese first. 😆